-Diagnostically, urinary catheters can be placed to obtain a non-contaminated urine sample for microbiological testing, to measure urinary output in critically ill patients or during surgical procedures, or to measure post-vacuum waste.
+Diagnostically, urinary catheters can be placed to obtain a non-contaminated urine sample for microbiological testing, measure urinary output in critically ill patients or during surgical procedures, or measure post-vacuum waste.

 The only absolute contraindication for urethral catheterization is the known or suspected urethral injury, usually in the context of a pelvic fracture.

-Most catheters are needed until you regain the ability to urinate on your own, which is usually a short period of time.
+Most catheters are needed until you regain the ability to urinate independently, usually for a short period.

-Older people and people with a permanent injury or serious illness may need to use urinary catheters for much longer or permanently.
+Older people and people with a permanent injury or severe illness may need to use urinary catheters for much longer or permanently.

-There are several main types of urinary catheter, such as intermittent catheters that are temporarily inserted into the bladder and removed once the bladder is empty.
+There are several main types of urinary catheters, such as intermittent catheters that are temporarily inserted into the bladder and removed once the bladder is empty.

-And permanent catheters that remain in place for many days or weeks and are held in place by an inflated balloon in the bladder.
+Moreover, permanent catheters remain in place for many days or weeks and are held by an inflated balloon in the bladder.

 If you need a long-term urinary catheter, you will be given detailed advice about your care before leaving the hospital.

-This will include advice on how to obtain new supplies of catheters, reducing the risk of complications such as infections, detecting signs of possible problems and when to seek further medical advice.
+This will include advice on obtaining new catheter supplies, reducing the risk of complications such as infections, detecting signs of possible problems, and when to seek further medical advice.

-You should be able to live a relatively normal life with a urinary catheter.
+You should be able to live relatively everyday life with a urinary catheter.
 The catheter and the bag can be hidden under clothing, and you should be able to do most of the daily activities, such as working, exercising, swimming, and having sex.